-As the saying goes, “Ask ten people in LA to name their favorite sushi spot, and you’ll get 20 different answers.”
-It’s no secret that this city is home to some of the best sushi in the country, ranging from decades-old institutions to unassuming spots in far-out strip malls.
-Maybe it’s our close proximity to the ocean, maybe it’s California’s abundance of super fresh produce.
-Or perhaps it’s the fact that we can’t stop listening to this song by BAYLI and Junglepussy.
-Whatever it is, if you're looking to add a spot to your sushi rotation, here are five new, exciting restaurants that need to be on your radar.
+This city is home to some of the best sushi in the country, ranging from decades-old institutions to unmarked shops in far-away strip malls.
+After all, who wouldn't be inspired to serve sushi in California, given our proximity to the sea, fresh produce, and this song by BAYLI and Junglepussy.
+So, if you're looking to add a new name to your sushi rotation, here are some exciting restaurants that need to be on your radar.

 Looking for our all-time favorite sushi in LA?
 We’ve got a guide for that, right here.

 The Best Sushi In Los Angeles